 Silver Wolf Exploration Ltd. (formerly Gray Rock Resources Ltd.) ("Silver Wolf" or the "Company") was incorporated under the laws of the Province of British Columbia, Canada.
-The Company changed its name to Silver Wolf Exploration Ltd. on September 16, 2020.
-It is in the exploration stage with regards to its business of exploration and development of mineral properties.
-The Company owns the Silver Stream mineral claims in British Columbia, Canada.
+It is in the exploration stage with regards to its business of the exploration and development of mineral properties.
+The Company has an option on the Ana Maria and Laberinto properties in Durango, Mexico.
 The Company's head office and principal place of business is Suite 900, 570 Granville Street, Vancouver, BC, Canada.

-Silver Wolf is in the exploration stage and has not yet determined whether the properties contain ore reserves which are economically recoverable.
+Silver Wolf is in the exploration stage and has not yet determined whether the Company's properties contain ore reserves which are economically recoverable.
 The underlying carrying value of the mineral property interest and related exploration and evaluation assets is dependent upon the existence of economically recoverable reserves, confirmation of Silver Wolf's interest in the mineral claims, the ability of Silver Wolf to obtain necessary financing to complete the exploration and development, and future profitable production or proceeds from the sale of all or an interest in its mineral claims.

 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-As at December 31, 2021, the Company has a working capital of \$145,895 and accumulated losses of \$5,101,044.
-The Company has not yet generated any revenues from its operations, and requires financing through the sale of shares or issuance of debt to continue with its operations and to develop its mineral properties.
+As at December 31, 2022, the Company has a working capital deficit of \$33,303 and accumulated losses of \$5,834,486.
+The Company has not yet generated any revenues from its operations and requires financing through the sale of shares or issuance of debt to continue with its operations and to develop its mineral properties.
 Although management intends to secure additional financing, there is no assurance that management will be successful in its efforts to secure additional financing, or that it will ever develop a self-supporting business.
-These factors together form a material uncertainty that may raise significant doubt about the Company's ability to continue as a going concern.
+These factors together form a material uncertainty that raises significant doubt about the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.